igorsterner/CSW-Twitter/README.md

 ## Method

-A report was written in German for this project and is available in the report directory as a PDF.
+A report was written in German for this project and is available in the docs directory as a PDF.
 A translation in English will shortly also be available.

 ## Results